Competitor Guide

 Pricing

 Free plan available.
 Pro starts at around $25 per workspace per month, with Unlimited around $95 per workspace per month.
+View Crisp pricing.

-9. LiveChat - Best for straightforward sales and support chat
+9. LiveChat - Best for Straightforward Sales and Support Chat

 LiveChat is a dedicated live chat platform for sales and support teams, combining a customisable chat widget with HelpDesk ticketing and ChatBot AI as separate companion products.

-It is built for D2C e-commerce stores, B2B SaaS teams, and service businesses that want a reliable, focused chat tool without all-in-one platform complexity.
+It is built for D2C e-commerce stores, B2B SaaS teams, and service businesses wanting a reliable, specialist chat tool without all-in-one platform complexity.
+Teams choose LiveChat over Tidio for its superior widget customisation and modular pricing that lets teams pay only for the capabilities they actually need.

 Key features